opentensor/old-docs/src/cli/GettingStarted.md

 ### Choose a Miner

-To start, we recommend you choose "template_miner".
+To start, we recommend you choose "template_server".